Dionne Brand: Filmmaking

-Brand did not have pointed interest in filmmaking until an opportunity arose to consult on a documentary about racism at Studio D. A white filmmaker was the lead on the project and after meeting with her for several days, Brand decided she did not want to be a part of the film.
+Brand did not have an interest in filmmaking until an opportunity arose to consult on a documentary about racism at Studio D. A white filmmaker was the lead on the project and after meeting with her for several days, Brand decided she did not want to be a part of the film.
 She told the Studio that she would be willing to "do something about Black women from their point of view," which resulted in Long Time Comin.

-Brand directed Listening for Something… Adrienne Rich and Dionne Brand in Conversation (1996), a filmic reading and discussion between herself and the American elder lesbian writer.
-Listening for Something was being made during turbulent times as Studio D was being dismantled.
-Brand has also written the script and text for Under One Sky… Arab Women in North America Talk About the Hijab.
+Brand directed Listening for Something… Adrienne Rich and Dionne Brand in Conversation (1996).
+Listening for Something was made as Studio D was being dismantled.
+Brand also wrote the script for Under One Sky… Arab Women in North America Talk About the Hijab.

-Brand's documentary work frequently focuses on multiculturalism and sexual pluralism in Canada.
-She warns against state-sponsored images of multiculturalism, stating that true diversity means people having "equal access to equal justice, equal jobs, equal education".
-Having critiqued the concept of 'nation' as the notion of "leaving out" Black women, Brand has focused much of her work on representation for her communities.
+Brand's documentary work frequently focuses on multiculturalism and sexual diversity.
+She warns against state-sponsored images of multiculturalism, stating that true diversity means people having "equal access to equal justice, equal jobs, equal education."
+Having critiqued the concept of "nation" as often omitting Black women, Brand has focused much of her work on representation for her communities.